Linked to our HARNESSED, New Zealand's War Horses exhibit,

 By the war's end more than 10 000 NZ horses had been sent to the

 battlefields of the Middle and the Western Front.
-Sadly, only five would return home.
+Sadly, only four would return home.

 HARNESSED tells the story of New Zealand's war horses and the men that cared